paulo-fernando-silva/vscOctaveDebugger/readme.md

     where program "foo" can exist anywhere under "${workspaceFolder}", but will be executed from "${workspaceFolder}/A/B/C/"

-* "program" can be anything that can be evaluated, e.g. a "path/to/file.m", or "functionName(value)".
+* `"program"` can be anything that can be evaluated, e.g. a `"path/to/file.m"`, or `"functionName(value)"`.
-* "autoTerminate" Setting this to false will allow the program to continue executing after the last line of code is excuted.
-This is useful if you're running UI elements with callbacks and you want to continue debugging after the end of the program code.
+* `"autoTerminate"` Setting this to false will allow the program to continue executing after the last line of code is excuted.
+This is useful if you're running for example UI elements with callbacks and you want to continue debugging after the end of the program code.
+You'll need to stop the debug session manually by pressing the □ button.

 ## Project Homepage
 Source available [here](https://github.com/paulo-fernando-silva/vscOctaveDebugger.git).